bbmokhtari/django-translations/docs/reference/query.rst

 .. module:: translations.query

-This module contains the quereis for the Translations app.
+This module contains the query utilities for the Translations app.

 .. function:: _fetch_translations_query_getter(model, lang)